 Basic Settings Configuration:

-There are some basic settings every eCommerce platform has that you need to configure like Physical Address, Country, Currency, Select type of deliverable (physical/digital/services/subscription).
+There are some basic settings every eCommerce platform has that you need to configure like Physical Address, Country, Currency, and Select type of deliverable (physical/digital/services/subscription).

 Configure Payment Settings:

 Another essential step is to configure payment settings correctly to receive the payments in your account.
-There could be one or more payment methods applicable in an online store like Cash on Delivery, Pay by Check/DD, Wire Transfer to account, NetBanking, Credit/Debit Card.
+There could be one or more payment methods applicable in an online store like Cash on Delivery, Pay by Check/DD, Wire Transfer to account, NetBanking, or Credit/Debit Card.
 You can select which ones to use, and the customer will be able to choose one of them while making the payment.

 Paypal and Stripe are pre-installed with WooCommerce, and you just need certain APIs and credentials to enable them.
 Whereas there are extensions available from other gateway providers to integrate it with your WooCommerce installation.